 The ocean covers 71% of the Earth’s surface, so it only seems right to give a little nod to marine life.
 In celebration of World Whale Day, we’re going to be writing about some cool facts about whales.
 Let’s get started!

-World Whale Day is celebrated on February 18 around the globe with the sole purpose to raise awareness of these magnificent creatures, these marine giants and their underwater habitats.
+World Whale Day is celebrated this year on February 19th around the globe with the sole purpose to raise awareness of these magnificent creatures, these marine giants, and their underwater habitats.